 Once you launch Appium inspector, you’ll be greeted with the below home screen.
 If you see there is a JSON representation sector under Desired Capabilities section.

-What are Desired Capabilities?
+What are the Desired Capabilities?

 Think of them as properties that you want your driver’s session to have.
-For example, you may want to reset your app after your test, or launch the app in a particular orientation.
+For example, you may want to reset your app after your test or launch the app in a particular orientation.
 These are all achievable by specifying a Key-Value pair in a JSON that we provide to the Appium server session.

 Below are some sample capabilities we can give for Android: